nbaxter13/nbaxter13.github.io/_posts/2014-11-04-settingup-disqus.md

 line that says `{{ "{{ content " }}}}`.
 Insert a line after that and add this `{{ "{%
 include comments.html " }}%}`.

-Save and close the file and commit the change:
+Save and close the file, commit the change, and push:

     git add _layouts/default.html
     git commit -m "Added comments to layout"
+    git push

 Now go to your browser and hit refresh.
 At the bottom you should see the Disqus commenting pane.
 Well done!